-The health benefits of Sesame Oil is such that it helps in treats premature graying of hair, treats the symptoms of Rheumatoid Arthritis, lowers blood pressure, fights stress and depression, helps in improving oral health, maintains good skin health, acts as a natural anti-inflammatory agent, detoxifies skin, helps in preventing diabetes, provides natural cure for anemia, has innate anti-cancerous properties, helps in improving eye health.
+The health benefits of Sesame Oil is such that it helps in treats premature graying of hair, treats the symptoms of Rheumatoid Arthritis, lowers blood pressure.
+Sesame Oil helps in fights against stress and depression, Sesame Oil helps in improving oral health, maintains good skin health.
+Sesame Oil also acts as a natural anti-inflammatory agent, detoxifies the skin, helps in preventing diabetes, provides a natural cure for anemia, has innate anti-cancerous properties, helps in improving eye health.

 Massaging of hair and scalp with sesame oil can help in preventing premature graying and helps in retaining the natural colour of hair for longer.
 In fact, sesame oil has hair darkening properties.
-Regular use of this oil can help in keeping hair dark and healthy.
+Regular use of Sesame Oil can help in keeping hair dark and healthy.

 Sesame oil was used commonly in cooking since the ancient times.
 According to a study by an Indian researcher from Annamalai University and published in Yale Journal of Biology and Medicine, “Sesame oil as edible oil lowers blood pressure, decreases lipid peroxidation, and increases antioxidant status in hypertensive patients.

 Sesame oil contains an amino acid known as tyrosine, which is directly connected to serotonin activity.
 Serotonin is a neurotransmitter which impacts our mood.
 An imbalance of it could lead to depression and stress.
 According to experts, incorporating sesame oil in diet help in the production of serotonin which in turn help in feeling positive and keeping chronic stress away.